 Update: Here’s Ars Technica’s take.

-One Response to “Technical Analysis of X-Ray Backscatter Units’ Performance”
+One thought on “Technical Analysis of X-Ray Backscatter Units’ Performance”